 - No warranty.

-If you are looking for a good bodyboard to catch your first wave, the Bloo Tide bodyboard is a complete option for you.
-It should be your priority if you are looking to make the moment worth remembering.
+If you are looking for an excellent bodyboard to catch your first wave, the Bloo Tide 40” bodyboard is the option for you.
+It is a budget-friendly and lightweight option for beginners with safety accessories (leash and leash plug).

 - Lightweight at barely 2 pounds.